 Note that the Aadhaar Card number is also required for the application process.

 Issue of allotment letter: Allotment letters are issued online, and the allottees require to fill out the “Acceptance Form.”
 It is available on both the e-Sampada and e-Awas portals.
-After the concerned office verifies and approves the Acceptance Form, online authority slip and license bill will be forwarded to the allottee.
-Later, once the allottee actually takes possession of the accommodation, he/she will receive a revised license bill online.
+After the concerned office verifies and approves the Acceptance Form, online authority slip, and license bill will be forwarded to the allottee.
+Later, once the allottee takes possession of the accommodation, he/ she will receive a revised license bill online.

 Listed below are some pointers to be kept in mind before moving to your new housing unit under the GPRA scheme.

 - The allottee must take time and carefully assess every article of furniture or fitting provided in the allotted flat to avoid inconvenience after taking possession.